stitchdata/docs/_account-security/stitch-security.md

         answer: |
           {% include misc/data-files.html %}

-          Stitch can replicate data in a HIPAA-compliant manner as part of an Enterprise contract.
+          Stitch can replicate data in a HIPAA-compliant manner as part of an Enterprise plan.

-          To learn more replicating data subject to HIPAA compliance with Stitch, refer to the [Operating Stitch in Compliance with HIPAA]({{ link.account.hipaa-compliance | prepend: site.baseurl }}) doc or contact the Stitch Sales team by using the [contact form on the Stitch website]({{ site.sales }}).
+          To learn more replicating data subject to HIPAA compliance with Stitch, refer to the [Operating Stitch in Compliance with HIPAA]({{ link.account.hipaa-compliance | prepend: site.baseurl }}) doc or contact the Stitch Sales team by using the [contact form on the Stitch website]({{ site.sales | append: page.enterprise-cta.url }}).

           **Note**: There are requirements outside of Stitch configuration that must be completed to ensure compliance.
-Reach out to [Stitch Sales]({{ site.sales }}) before replicating any sensitive data.
+Reach out to [Stitch Sales]({{ site.sales | append: page.enterprise-cta.hipaa-url }}) before replicating any sensitive data.

       - question: "Does Stitch comply with any EU privacy laws?"
         anchor: "eu-privacy-compliance"